Mark Curtis (SWP member): Events of the case

-The 15-year-old girl, Demetria Morris, said she and her 11-year-old brother were watching television when Curtis knocked on their door asking for directions.
-According to the girl, Curtis then asked her if her parents were home, she said they were not, and he attacked her and attempted to rape her.
-Unbeknownst to Curtis, however, her brother had called the police who arrived on the scene.
+The 15-year-old girl, Demetria Morris, said she and her brother were watching television when Curtis knocked on their door asking for directions.
+According to the girl, Curtis asked her if her parents were home, she said they were not, and he attacked her and attempted to rape her.
+Unbeknownst to Curtis, however, her brother had called the police, who quickly arrived on the scene.